Ramkumar175/annotell-python/annotell-input-api/README.md

 # Changelog

 All notable changes to this project will be documented in this file.

 ## [1.1.X] - 2022-02-17

 ### Added

 - MetaDataContainer added with reserved keyword `region`.
+- Added ImageMetaData for shutter start and end times, used for high accuracy multi-sensor projections

 ## [1.1.3] - 2022-01-05